-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and investment properties. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) All Property, plant and equipment and investment properties were physically verified by the management in the previous year in accordance with a planned programme of verifying them once in three years which is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were identified on such verification. - (c) The title deeds of immovable properties as disclosed in note 4A & 5 to the Ind AS financial statements included in property, plant and equipment and investment properties are held in the name of the Company.
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and investment properties. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) All property, plant and equipment and investment properties were physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) The title deeds of immovable properties as disclosed in note 4A & 5 to the Ind AS financial statements included in property, plant and equipment and investment properties are held in the name of the Company.
 Immovable properties whose title deeds have been pledged with Catalyst Trustee are not available with the Company.
-The same has been independently confirmed by the Catalyst Trusteeship Limited. - (d) The Company has not revalued its property, plant and equipment or intangible assets during the year ended March 31, 2025. - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The Company's business does not require maintenance of inventories and, accordingly, the requirement to report on clause 3(ii)(a) of the order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) During the year ended March 31, 2025, the Company has not provided loans, advances in the nature of loans, made investments, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(a) and (b) of the Order is not applicable to the Company. - (c) The Company has not granted loans or advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii) (c), (d), (e) and (f) of the Order is not applicable to the Company. - (iv) Provisions of section 185 and 186 of the Companies Act 2013 in respect of guarantees and securities given have been complied with by the Company, as applicable.
-There are no loans and investments given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable.
+The same has been independently confirmed by the Catalyst Trusteeship Limited. - (d) The Company has not revalued its property, plant and equipment or intangible assets during the year ended March 31, 2024. - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The Company's business does not require maintenance of inventories and, accordingly, the requirement to report on clause 3(ii)(a) of the order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company.

+(iii) (a) During the year ended March 31, 2024, the Company has not provided loans, advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+During the year, the Company has stood guarantee and provided security as detailed in the table below: Amount in Rs million